 Greetings from cold Seattle.
 Here in Seattle we call June, Juneuary.
 Yes, while the rest of the country is sweltering under 100 degree temperatures and heat sparked wildfires, we are still dressed in wool sweaters and in need of socks in bed at night.
 This is usual for here–the common wisdom is that summer doesn’t start until July 5th.
 What this means is that it’s usually cold and rainy up until July 4th, obscuring any view one could have of the fireworks.
 Then it starts to warm up–gradually.
 Therefore, I think the calendar for Seattle should call July 5th the summer solstice.
 Who’s with me?

 I got a question from a reader, Alison, about making self-rising flour.
 I can’t believe I never posted a recipe for this.
 I don’t know about you, but I often run into wheat recipes that I would like to adapt to gluten-free that call for “self-rising” flour.
 I then have to go back to my notes on what to add to the flour to create this.
-Self-rising flour, which is often used in Southern recipes (and as you know, I am a Southern girl at heart), contains flour, baking powder, and salt.
-I don’t really use it for my original recipes, but it is great to know how to make it when you are adapting wheat recipes to gluten-free.
-Thanks for the question, Alison!
-Happy baking!

-Self-Rising Flour, Gluten-Free
+Self-Rising Flour, American, Gluten-Free

-1 cup Jeanne’s Gluten-Free All Purpose Flour mix (or mix of your choice)
+1 cup Jeanne’s Gluten-Free All Purpose Flour mix

-1 1/2 teaspoons of baking powder
+1 1/2 teaspoons of gluten-free, aluminum-free, double acting baking powder

 1/4 teaspoon of salt